AbdallahQoutbAli/Azure-Synapse-Analytics-For-Data-Engineers--Hands-On-Project/README.md

-As Show Below, We have Partitioned Files in different Locations so we need to Compain all these files and make a view <br>
-we will use an External Tables and Stored Procedure then Create a view with partitioned columns.  <br>
+As Show Below, We have Partitioned Files in different Locations so we need to Compain all these files and make a view we will use an External Tables and Stored Procedure then Create a view with partitioned columns.  <br>
 ![image](https://github.com/AbdallahQoutbAli/Azure-Synapse-Analytics-For-Data-Engineers--Hands-On-Project/assets/47276503/ced5f8eb-1df3-4f99-a9ee-28d91ba829ea)